KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

         - return to the top of the main loop.
 - To run the task, start the Systick timer for preemption
 - Switch context to run the task
-- Resume when the task yields or is preempted, check if the task has ended and is marked as a zombie
+- Resume when the task yields or is preempted.
+Check if the task has ended and is marked as a zombie
     - if it is a zombie
         - lock the spinlock
         - remove the task from the scheduler loop